 Faculty must represent different institutions.
 In an effort to maintain academic diversity in MDS educational programming, it is preferred that no academic or financial relationship exist between the suggested faculty and the host institution.
 However, it is understood that some exceptions may apply.
 Applications will initially be considered by the Education Committee of the appropriate MDS Regional Section.

 Unfortunately, we are unable to host educational activities in countries for which there is a U.S. Travel Warning.
 An updated list of U.S. Travel Warnings may be found on the U.S. State Department Travel website.

-The Movement Disorder Society accepts no responsibility for any debt incurred by the planning and implementation of the Visiting Professorship, and bears no liability for any event.
+The International Parkinson and Movement Disorder Society accepts no responsibility for any debt incurred by the planning and implementation of the Visiting Professorship, and bears no liability for any event.

 MDS will support the cost of business class airfare for faculty to and from the host country if these flights equal or exceed six hours.
 If the flights are under six hours, faculty will receive economy class flights.
 MDS payment of airfare costs will be made directly to the faculty upon completion of the course.
 If an MDS-designated travel agent is used, payment will be made directly to that agent.

 MDS will recognize the efforts of the Visiting Professor(s) with an honorarium of $1,000 USD per day each, for up to three days of teaching.

 Lodging, daily meals and transportation of the Visiting Professor(s) while in the host country should be provided and funded by the host organization.

 The educational program is to take place in a hospital or academic institution where audio-visual support is provided and auditorium rental fees are not charged.
 If adequate meeting space can not be secured, the host will need to notify the MDS Education Committee via the International Secretariat (email@example.com).
 After consulting with the committee, minimal industry funding may be sought, if deemed necessary.